-The benefits are that there will be early detection of cancer cells and or infections and treatment can be commenced earlier.
-In government facilities all women 30 years and older can have 3 free pap smears at 10 year intervals.
+With the early detection of cancer cells or infections, treatment can start earlier.
+In government facilities, all women 30 years and older can have 3 free Pap smears at 10-year intervals.

 What services are available to the public?
 (So where can they go and how do they access it?)

 Pap smear services are available at all health care facilities Monday to Friday.
 Some facilities offer extended hour sessions to accommodate working women.